 OMAHA HOLIDAY LIGHTS FESTIVAL

-- CenturyLink Thanksgiving Lighting Ceremony
+- Thanksgiving Lighting Ceremony

 - Making Spirits Bright Holiday Concert

-- Pacific Life Sounds of the Season
+- Sounds of the Season

-- ConAgra Foods Ice Skating Rink
+- Conagra Brands Ice Skating Rink

-- Wells Fargo Family Festival, and
+- Wells Fargo Family Festival

-- New Year’s Eve Fireworks Spectacular co-sponsored by TD Ameritrade and Alegent Creighton Health
+- New Year’s Eve Fireworks Spectacular

-Last year, ConAgra Foods and the community collected over 235,000 pounds of food and raised more than $283,000 during the campaign, the equivalent of nearly 1,033,000 meals donated to Food Bank for the Heartland.
-Not only did the campaign reach its goal of one million meals, the total collected was a 20 percent increase in meals raised over the previous year.
+Last year, ConAgra Foods, the predecessor to Conagra Brands, and the community collected more than 144,000 pounds of food and raised nearly $448,000 during the campaign, the equivalent of 1.4 million meals donated to Food Bank for the Heartland.
+The ConAgra Foods Foundation matched proceeds collected at the rink dollar for dollar up to $100,000.
+Not only did the campaign reach its goal of 1.4 million meals, the total collected was an increase in meals raised over the previous year.

 There is plenty to see and do at Omaha’s Holiday Lights Festival.
 Want to know more about Omaha and where to stay, shop and dine?
 See our Helpful Links page for more information.